 June 19, 1865 is considered the date when the last slaves in America were freed.
 Although the rumors of freedom were widespread prior to this, actual emancipation did not come until General Gordon Granger rode into Galveston, Texas with the news that the Civil War had ended and that 250,000 enslaved people were now free.
 Although the Emancipation Proclamation had formally freed them almost two and a half years earlier (January 1, 1863), Texas was the most remote of the slave states with few Union troops, so enforcement of the proclamation had been slow.

-Juneteenth continues to expand as Black Americans seek to make sure that the events of 1865 are not lost to history.
-Juneteenth is increasing in popularity in the US and activists are pushing Congress to recognize Juneteenth as a national holiday.
 On January 1, 1980, “Emancipation Day in Texas” became an official state holiday and California, Wisconsin, Illinois, Georgia, and Washington, D.C followed.
 Today, only four states (Hawaii, North Dakota, South Dakota and Montana) do not recognize Juneteenth.
 In 2018, Apple added Juneteenth to its calendars in iOS under official US holidays.
+Juneteenth continues to expand as Black Americans seek to make sure that the events of 1865 are not lost to history.
+Juneteenth is increasing in popularity in the US and activists finally won the recognition of Juneteenth as a national holiday in 2021.

 Juneteenth celebrations often focuses on education and prayers with guest speakers and elders who recount the events of the past.
 Certain foods have became popular with Juneteenth celebrations such as strawberry soda, barbecue, watermelon and red velvet cake are several red foods, symbolizing the blood and resilience of former slaves.
 For others, it means indulging in traditional black Southern cuisine like fried chicken, collard greens and cornbread.